maiabennett/tcr-diversity/README.md

 ## Implementation
 This GitHub includes all code used to generate the results of the indicated analysis, which can be found in [this R markdown file](https://github.com/maiabennett/tcr-diversity/blob/main/basic-analysis.Rmd).
+All data, excluding the ImmuneCODE MIRA release peptide assay dataset, can be found in the "data" folder.
+The ImmuneCODE MIRA release peptide assay dataset is too large to be stored in this repository, but can be obtained [here](https://clients.adaptivebiotech.com/pub/covid-2020).
 Any extraneous questions on implementation and use can also be directed to Maia Bennett-Boehm at maiabennett@unomaha.edu.

 ## License
 This repository uses the GNU License.